Blog · Review Essay · Last reviewed June 23, 2026

 Classification becomes a political act when it is embedded in systems that allocate attention, suspicion, services, policing, credit, employment, or care.
 A label can look technical while smuggling in an institution's preferred theory of the person.

-This is where the book connects directly to recursive reality.
 Once a category enters a database, the database can train a model; once a model predicts through that category, institutions can reorganize around the prediction; once people adapt to the institution, the category begins to look like evidence that it was natural all along.
+This is the same problem examined from different angles in Sorting Things Out, Algorithms of Oppression, and Weapons of Math Destruction.

 State Power and Surveillance

 Crawford also links AI to state power.
 The point is not only that governments use AI systems.
-It is that techniques built around classification, detection, targeting, and prediction fit comfortably inside security institutions that already want more visibility and faster intervention.
+It is that techniques built around classification, detection, targeting, and prediction fit comfortably inside institutions that already want more visibility, faster intervention, and cleaner administrative files.

 Where the Book Needs Friction